teamreflex/cosmo-web/README.md

 - Account registration is out of scope.
 There's too much that goes into the onboarding process, not worth the effort.
 - Account settings updates are out of scope.
 There's not enough in there to adjust right now.
 - Purchasing objekts is out of scope due to Apple/Google services being used.
-- Complete objekt library and viewing other users are both out of scope.
-Other tools already exist.

 ### Replicated Features